gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "And what about Special Leaf?"
-Mayor Lupus continued as Mama Roo opened her mouth again, gesturing at the porch steps where the old tortoise was sitting with his eyes closed, the wrinkles on his dark green face even deeper than usual.
+Mayor Lupus continued as Mama Roo opened her mouth again, gesturing at the porch steps where the old tortoise was sitting, his eyes closed and the wrinkles on his dark green face even deeper than usual.
-"All he's got is pot scrapings.
+"He's about ready to fall over.
 Even if we could catch up with 'em, we wouldn't have a chance."